MKastek/GCP-ACE-exam/exam-notes.md

 ### DaemonSet
 A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.
 As nodes are added to the cluster, Pods are added to them.
 As nodes are removed from the cluster, those Pods are garbage collected.

+### Cloud Spanner
+- Cloud Spanner is a fully managed, scalable, relational database service with global distribution and horizontal scaling capabilities.
+- It's designed to handle large volumes of transactions and to scale horizontally across regions without significant downtime.
+- Unlike some NoSQL databases that offer eventual consistency, Cloud Spanner provides strong consistency across global reads and writes, which is essential for relational data integrity.
+- It requires minimal management from the user's end, handling most of the scaling aspects automatically

+### Preemptible VM instances
+Preemptible VM instances on Google Compute Engine are short-lived compute instances that can be used at a much lower cost than regular instances.
+They are suitable for batch jobs and workloads that can tolerate interruptions because they may be shut down by Google at any time if their resources are needed elsewhere.
+However, since your jobs are running nightly and only take about 2 hours to complete, preemptible VMs are ideal as they are significantly cheaper and the likelihood of interruption is acceptable for batch jobs.

+### Cloud Storage Object Lifecycle Management
+- `Cloud Storage Object Lifecycle Management` allows you to define a set of rules that manage the lifecycle of your objects.
+The Age condition specifies the number of days since the object's creation.
+- The `SetStorageClass` action changes the storage class of objects within the bucket.
+Setting it to 90 days means that 90 days after the object's creation, it will be moved to Coldline Storage.
+- The Delete action specifies when the object should be deleted.